Risk Management

 Primary Assets

-Primary Assets are what your business absolutely needs to function.
-These can be your main business processes or crucial pieces of information.
-Supporting Assets enable these Primary Assets to function.
-For example, a web server hosting an online store (Supporting Asset) enables the sales process (Primary Asset) and is therefore critical in maintaining an organisations business operatons.
+Primary assets are the essential elements an organization needs to operate effectively, such as core business processes or critical information.
+Supporting assets, on the other hand, enable these primary assets to function.
+For example, a web server hosting an online store (supporting asset) facilitates the sales process (primary asset) and is therefore vital for maintaining the organization’s business operations.